karafede/PRIORITY/README.md

 2. In the terminal window install the requred packages as lieted in the **requirements.txt**.
 Be aware, you might be required to install additional packages or dependencies upon installation on Windows or Linux environment.
 3. Create your own working directory where you are going to copy the file **main.py** and directories **templates** and **static**
 4. Once you have download the files in this repositoriy and installed the necessary libraries, while in the terminal window, go to your working directory and execute **python main.py**
-5. To deploy the this application on a web-server, follow the indication suggested in this link: https://tecadmin.net/deploying-flask-application-on-ubuntu-apache-wsgi/
+5. To deploy the this application on a web-server (Linux machine using Apache+WSGI), follow the indication suggested in this link: https://tecadmin.net/deploying-flask-application-on-ubuntu-apache-wsgi/

 ## Database
 A database should be setup using **Postgresql** to store input data to be processed in the Platform.
 The structure of the table is explained into details in the publication linked to this project.